Scanning in the Classroom: A Hands-on Experience with Assistive Technology

 Grand Rapids, Mich. -- This summer, a Western Michigan University class of occupational therapy graduate students experienced assistive technology first-hand.
 WMU instructor Cara Masselink included Scanning Wizard in her Therapeutic Use of Technology curriculum to demonstrate an innovative service—and to foster empathy in her students.

 Scanning Wizard is a free web application that helps switch users, practitioners, and caregivers optimize switch and scanning setups.
 Switch scanning is an access method used by some people who are unable to type using a keyboard.
+Physicist Stephen Hawking is an example of someone who uses single-switch scanning for communication and computer access.
 With a one-switch or two-switch scanning method, users select letters or symbols using a scanner that highlights the available options in turn; the user chooses an item by hitting their switch when the desired item is highlighted.

 Switch scanning can be a very slow way to access communication and computers or tablets if setup poorly.
 However, after completing a Scanning Wizard session, users receive a set of recommendations they can adopt to increase their communication rate.
 In some cases, this has helped users communicate three times faster than before they took the assessment and adopted the suggestions.
 This saves users’ energy to allow them to work, play, or communicate for longer periods of time.